entelecheia/intronlp-2024/book/en/week05/session3.md

 ---

-## Recap of Session 1

-- **Limitations of RNNs**: Difficulty in capturing long-range dependencies and lack of parallelization.
-- **Attention Mechanisms**: Introduction to self-attention and multi-head attention.
-- **Transformer Architecture**: Overview of encoder-decoder structure, positional encoding, and feed-forward networks.
-- **Advantages of Transformers**: Improved performance, scalability, and efficiency over traditional models.

----

 ## Visualization of Attention Mechanisms

 Understanding how attention works internally is crucial.
 Visualizations can help demystify the "black box" nature of neural networks.